Hornchurch tube station: Design

-There is no trace of the 1885 George Hopkins designed station buildings, but they were similar to those still in existence at West Horndon.
+There is no trace of the 1885 George Hopkins-designed station buildings, but they were similar to those still in existence at West Horndon.
 (Note: A common design was used at stations between Dagenham and Pitsea and at Ockendon.)
 Two platforms with short canopies were connected by a footbridge at their eastern end.
 Initially it was planned to have station buildings on the down platform, but it was decided to provide better access to the station by placing them on the road.
 (Note: The already completed architectural design was used instead for the Upminster up platform buildings.)

 The station consists of two side platforms—numbered 1 for westbound and 2 for eastbound—located either side of the running tracks.
 There are four tracks through the site, with the operational platforms located on the northern pair.
 Another pair of tracks to the south are used by London, Tilbury and Southend line outer suburban services and there are disused platforms on those lines.
 The operational platforms are mostly covered by station canopies with a waiting room and toilets on the westbound platform.
-The red brick ticket office is located at street level above the platforms, to which it is connected by a covered footbridge stairway.
+The Fletton brick ticket office is located at street level above the platforms, to which it is connected by a covered footbridge stairway.
 A second peak-hours station exit on the eastbound platform is now disused.
-The 1930s architecture is similar in design to Becontree and Dagenham East and is contemporary with the introduction of electric services.
+The 1930s architecture is similar in design to Becontree and Dagenham East and is contemporaneous with the introduction of electric services.
 The heritage platform benches are of Midland Railway design.